In case you were wondering… here’s a list I’ve compiled on what it takes to write and publish a novel.

 – $500 – $1,200 in launch promotions and advertising (and sometimes more)

 – Innumerable cups of coffee, cans of energy drinks, and shots of whiskey

 And finally, skin seven layers thick.
 Because when you publish that first novel, or give your first manuscript to a friend or family member to read, or submit it to agents and publishing houses for consideration, well… that’s when the real battle begins.

 Is it worth it?
 Yes, it is.
 Most days, writing doesn’t feel like a real job at all.
 It’s more like this thing I get to do for fun that I also get paid for (even when I’m at my writing desk for ten or twelve hours a day).

 But, there’s still a heavy price to be paid.
 Years in the trenches, hours upon hours in the word mines, and suffering the ridicule of fools and malcontents… all without any guarantee that a book will be enjoyed or even read by a significant number of readers.

 That being said, if you’re on the fence about pursuing a career as an author, my advice is to just do it.
 Start today.
 If there’s one regret I have about my writing career, it’s that I didn’t start thirty years ago when I first got the itch to put ink to a blank page.

-So, write… even if it means bleeding out on the page.
-If you have it in your bones to be a writer, you will never have peace until you do.
+So, write… even if it means bleeding it out on the page.
+If you have it in your bones to be a writer, you will never be at peace until you do.